 FAQs about Chocolate Pound Cake:

-- What’s the best type of cocoa to use to make Chocolate Pound Cake?
 I like to use Dutch processed dark cocoa for a deep dark chocolate flavor and color.
 I’ve put a link to my favorite brand in the recipe card.
 (As an Amazon associate I earn money from purchases.)

 If you don’t want to choose between chocolate or vanilla, try making Marple Pound Cake.